 Because of the strong federal policy favouring arbitration, it is difficult to succeed in challenging an arbitration award in the United States.
-Public policy and judicial precedent impose severe limits on the courts' ability to review arbitration awards, and parties cannot agree to expand the scope of that review.52
+Public policy and judicial precedent impose severe limits on the courts' ability to review arbitration awards, and parties cannot agree to expand the scope of that review.48

-A party which seeks to challenge an international arbitration award in a U.S. court must file a proceeding within three months after the award is filed or delivered.53 The court must have both personal jurisdiction over the parties and subject matter jurisdiction over the case.
-Personal jurisdiction is acquired if the responding party54 is located in the jurisdiction where the court sits or has agreed to arbitrate in the jurisdiction.55 If the responding party is located outside the state, the challenging party must establish personal jurisdiction through the activities and contacts of the responding party in the forum state.
-The guidelines for doing so will be found in the applicable state and federal laws on personal jurisdiction.56 Because the FAA does not confer original federal court subject matter jurisdiction for an action to vacate an award governed by the New York or Panama Conventions (as opposed to actions to enforce arbitration agreements or confirm awards), a party that seeks to vacate an award in federal court must establish an independent basis for federal court subject matter jurisdiction.57 The two sources of federal subject matter jurisdiction are 28 U.S.C. § 1331 and 28 U.S.C. § 1332, which respectively grant federal courts the power to hear cases "arising under" federal laws or involving complete diversity among the parties.58 Some courts have held that 9 U.S.C. § 205 provides a basis for federal jurisdiction.59 As a practical matter, such cases are generally heard in federal court because the typical response to an application to vacate is an application over an application to confirm, and hence over the related application to vacate.
+A party which seeks to challenge an international arbitration award in a U.S. court must file a proceeding within three months after the award is filed or delivered.49 The court must have both personal jurisdiction over the parties and subject matter jurisdiction over the case.
+Personal jurisdiction is acquired if the responding party50 is located in the jurisdiction where the court sits or has agreed to arbitrate in the jurisdiction.51 If the responding party is located outside the state, the challenging party must establish personal jurisdiction through the activities and contacts of the responding party in the forum state.
+The guidelines for doing so will be found in the applicable state and federal laws on personal jurisdiction.52 an award in federal court must establish an independent basis for federal court subject matter jurisdiction.53 The two sources of federal subject matter jurisdiction are 28 U.S.C. § 1331 and 28 U.S.C. § 1332, which respectively grant federal courts the power to hear cases "arising under" federal laws or involving complete diversity among the parties.54 Some courts have held that 9 U.S.C. § 205 provides a basis for federal jurisdiction.55 As a practical matter, such cases are generally heard in federal court because the typical response to an application to vacate is an application by the respondent to confirm the award.
+The federal courts do have original jurisdiction over an application to confirm, and hence over the related application to vacate.